Hadoop-bigdata/Hadoop/README.md

 #### This tutorials helps people who has intesest to learn big data project and want to build Hadoop Distribute File System within Mac or Windonws system.

-#### The project include the overview and four part of tutorial introduction:
+#### The project include the overview and four parts of tutorial introduction:

 #### Overview